opensearch-project/data-prepper/data-prepper-plugins/otel-trace-raw-prepper/README.md

 ## Configuration

-* `root_span_flush_delay`: An `int` represents the time interval in seconds to flush all the root spans in the prepper together with their descendants.
-Default to 30.
 * `trace_flush_interval`: An `int` represents the time interval in seconds to flush all the descendant spans without any root span.
 Default to 180.

 ## Metrics